yoshiakionishi/OMishi/README.md

     2. Once you download it, defrost the zip file.

-    3. Remove the "-main" the defrosted folder "OMishi-main" so that the folder name should be simply "OMishi"
+    3. Rename the defrosted folder "OMishi-main" to "OMishi"

-    4.  **DO NOT RUN THE OPENMUSIC YET** --- Without altering its content, move the folder "OMishi" to the OM libraries folder (for Mac users, the default folder would be /Users/[yourcomputername]/OM/Libraries
-        You can also specify additional folder(s) from OM Preferences later)
+    4. Without altering its content, move the folder "OMishi" to the OM libraries folder (for Mac users, the default folder would be  /Users/[yourcomputername]/OM/Libraries You can also specify additional folder(s) from OM Preferences later)